ButThouMust/otogirisou-tools/gfx modification/nami graphic/README.md

   The resulting file is `$07A4EA TILE.bin`.
 - Pad and interleave the 5bpp container to 8bpp (taken care of in decompressor).
   The resulting file is `$07A4EA SNES format tiles.8bpp`.
-- (Optional) Strip out the padding in the 8bpp container to 2bpp, by removing the last 0x30 [00] bytes of every group of 0x40 bytes.
+- [NEW] Strip out the padding in the 8bpp container to 2bpp, by removing the last 0x30 `00` bytes of every group of 0x40 bytes.
   - I suggest you automate this in some way.
 The resulting file should be exactly 1376 (0x560) bytes, one quarter of the 8bpp file's 5504 (0x1580).
 - Open the 2bpp file in YY-CHR in the `2BPP GB` format.